epegorin/steeleye-test/README.md

 This repo is intended to host a solution to host an ETL solution for a proposed challenge.
 The proposed solution integrates Python, Pandas, and AWS/Azure

+## How to run
+To execute all steps of the ETL, please run the command: python transformer.py "s3" "https://registers.esma.europa.eu/solr/esma_registers_firds_files/select?q=*&fq=publication_date:%5B2021-01-17T00:00:00Z+TO+2021-01-19T23:59:59Z%5D&wt=xml&indent=true&start=0&rows=100"

+You can find the required libraries in the requirements.txt file

 ## Requirements

 1. The code must download the xml from this link ->